Rashakuka/RapidPayAPI/README.md

   - Description: Registers new payments to an existing credit card.
   - Note: Payment fees are calculated within this module and used when executing the pay endpoint.

-For detailed information about request and response formats, please refer to the SWAGGER documentation provided within the project.
-Happy testing!